How to choose a mountain bike? Discover our mountain bike buying guide

 The three categories of mountain bikes

-All mountain bikes fall into one of these three categories: rigid, hardtail, full-suspension.
+All mountain bikes fall into one of these three categories: rigid, hardtail, and full-suspension.
 Watch our comprehensive video guide to help you determine the perfect mountain bike for your needs.

 Rigid mountain bike